mas-bandwidth/netcode/STANDARD.md

 2. When a packet arrives that is newer than the most recent sequence number received, the most recent sequence number is updated on the receiver side and the packet is accepted.

-3. If a packet is within _replay buffer size_ of the most recent sequence number, it is accepted only if its sequence number has not already been received, otherwise it is ignored.
+3. If a packet arrives that is within _replay buffer size_ of the most recent sequence number, it is accepted only if its sequence number has not already been received, otherwise it is ignored.

 Replay protection is applied to the following packet types on both client and server: